 Paine attended his last Milwaukee spring training in 1958.
 By then, in the estimation of manager Fred Haney, the pitcher was one of several who were “on the fringe”; and, exclaimed Haney, “it will be up to them to make [me] keep them around.”
 In the end, Paine wasn’t kept.

-On April 15, 1958, Milwaukee asked waivers on the right-hander; he was claimed by St. Louis.
-That season Paine pitched his final 46 major-league games.
+On April 15, 1958, Milwaukee asked waivers on the right-hander; he was claimed by St. Louis on the 19th.
+That season, Paine pitched his final 46 major-league games.
 He got off to a torrid start.
-On June 24 in Pittsburgh, he won his fourth consecutive game for the Cardinals, lowering his ERA to 0.79 and raising his career record to 9-0.
+On June 24, in Pittsburgh, he won his fourth consecutive game for the Cardinals, lowering his ERA to 0.79 and raising his career record to 9-0.
 By September, though, Paine had clearly tired and he split two more decisions, finishing the year with a 5-1 record in 73⅓ innings and an ERA of 3.56.
 It had been a productive performance, but those were Paine’s final major-league innings.

-After the season Paine joined 19 teammates in an exhibition tour of the Pacific.
-While he was in Japan Paine was offered another contract by the Nishitetsu Lions, an offer in which, he said upon his return to the United States, he was “definitely interested.”
+After the season Paine joined 19 teammates in a month-long exhibition tour of the Pacific.
+After departing on October 9 (the next day he was reassigned outright to Wichita), the team played 16 games, three in Hawaii; one each in Manila, Okinawa, and Korea; and ten at various stops in Japan.
+During the tour Paine won two games for St. Louis and also visited Camp Drake, where he renewed old friendships and also spoke at a luncheon held in his honor at the Non-Commissioned Officer’s Club.
+While he was in Japan Paine was offered another contract by the Nishitetsu Lions, an offer in which, he told the press upon his return to the United States, he was “definitely interested.”
 Although Paine ultimately refused the offer, it wasn’t the last one he received.

 On December 4, 1958, Paine’s brief Cardinals career was ended.
 That day he was part of a deal between the Cardinals and the Los Angeles Dodgers.
 St. Louis traded outfielder Wally Moon and Paine to the Dodgers for outfielder Gino Cimoli.
-The Dodgers assigned Paine to Spokane.
+Paine was assigned to the Dodgers’ Spokane farm club in the Pacific Coast League.
 A few days later Paine agreed to play for the Kintetsu Pearls of Osaka, in Japan’s Pacific League in 1959.
 A month later, however, he announced that he had changed his mind.
-He needed only 16 days of major-league service to qualify for a pension, so he decided to try to make the Dodgers’ team.
-He notified Kintetsu that he would not join the team after all that season, but that if he failed to stick in the majors he would accept an offer to pitch in Japan in 1960.
+He needed only 16 days of major-league service to qualify for a pension, so decided to try to make the Dodgers’ team.
+He told the press he had notified Kintetsu he would not join the team after all that season, but that if he failed to stick in the majors he would accept an offer to pitch in Japan in 1960.

 Phil Paine player file, National Baseball Hall of Fame, Cooperstown, New York.